dylanmeca/labsecurity/README.md

 ## Custom script

-If you want to create your own menu and your own code using the labtool module you must do the following:
+If you want to create your own system and your own code using the labtool module you must do the following:

 ```python